Antarctic region

 Membership:

 A CCAMLR Contracting Party is a State or a regional economic integration organisation, such as the European Union, which has committed to the Convention through ratification, acceptance, approval or accession.
-Members include those Contracting Parties that participated in the first meeting at which the Convention was adopted in 1980, as well as States that have subsequently acceded to the Convention and been accepted as Members by the Commission.
+Members of the Commission include those Contracting Parties that participated in the first meeting at which the Convention was adopted in 1980, as well as States that have subsequently acceded to the Convention and been accepted as Members by the Commission.
 The Convention is open for accession by any State interested in research or harvesting activities to which the Convention applies.
 Acceding States do not take part in the decision-making process of the Commission nor contribute to the budget.
-States do not need to have a fisheries interest, and such ‘non-user States’ can accede to the CAMLR Convention based on their interest in science and can apply for membership of CCAMLR based upon their actual engagement in science.
+States do not need to have a fisheries interest, and such ‘non-user States’ can accede to the CAMLR Convention and can apply for membership of the Commission.

 Acceding states: Bulgaria, Canada, Cook Islands, Finland, Greece, Mauritius, Islamic Republic of Pakistan, Republic of Panama, Peru and Vanuatu.

-CCAMLR meets annually and decisions are agreed – in the form of adopted conservation measures or resolutions – based on the advice of its subsidiary bodies, in particular its Scientific Committee, but also its Standing Committee on Implementation and Compliance (SCIC), by consensus among the 25 Members
+CCAMLR meets annually and decisions are agreed – in the form of adopted conservation measures or resolutions – based on the advice of its subsidiary bodies, in particular its Scientific Committee (SC), its Standing Committee on Implementation and Compliance (SCIC) and its Standing Committee on Administration and Finance (SCAF).
+All decisions are taken by consensus.

 C. History